Ranjit Cheema

-Ranjit "Ranj" Singh Cheema (1968 – 2 May 2012) was a Vancouver-based Sikh-Canadian gangster, drug trader and longtime under-world rival of notorious gangster and former Cheema disciple, Bindy Johal.
-He was involved in organized crime for over two-decades in Vancouver and also in cocaine trafficking.
+Ranjit "Ranj" Singh Cheema (1968 – 2 May 2012) was a Vancouver-based Indian-Canadian gangster, Drug kingpin and longtime under-world Crime boss alongside his Punjabi Mafia Co-boss Bindy Johal and later alongside the Buttar brothers and Tejinder “Tee” Malli.
+He was involved in organized crime for about three-decades in Vancouver and internationally as well as cocaine trafficking.

 Early life

 Ranjit Singh Cheema was born in 1968 to a Jat Sikh family of the Cheema clan in the small village of Cheema Khurd, Jalandhar district, Punjab, India.
-During his childhood, Cheema moved with his family to England and then to British Columbia, arriving at the latter location in October 1978 when he was ten years old.
+Cheema moved with his family to England at the age of 3 years old and then later to British Columbia, Canada in October 1978 when he was ten years old.
 According to Cheema, his father Malkit was abusive and suffered from alcoholism and his family was poor.
 Cheema worked with his mother in Fraser Valley berry farms during summer break from the ages of 10 to 15, following which he worked as a janitor at night while attending high school.
 After graduating from high school in 1986, Cheema went to college, studying criminal justice while working as a bouncer and then as a truck driver.
 Cheema claimed that he wanted to become a police officer while in college.